 In Brief: Given the present geopolitical turmoil the result of America’s ongoing foreign policy machinations in support of global peace, stability and security, it may be timely to ransack history given the anniversaries this year of two pivotal events in U.S. military history—neither of which are being loudly celebrated, at least outside the Pentagon and the Washington Beltway.
 In the second part of a two-parter, we reflect further on Uncle Sam’s foray into Vietnam and South-east Asia in general, and the implications for the here and now.*

-— Playing Cowboys and Indians —
+— (In the Jungle) Playing Cowboys and Indians —

 In his book The Fatal Environment, the second instalment in his epic trilogy exploring how the archetypes, myths, symbols and tropes of the Wild West(ern) legacy and frontier heritage of America—especially those associated with Manifest Destiny infused expansionism, exploitation, conquest and dispossession, along with the concomitant tendencies toward ethnic and social conflict, violence, racism, material and economic deprivation, political oppression, murder and genocide—contribute to the national identity and national character of the U.S., Richard Slotkin relates an anecdote that indelibly underscores just how the ‘Vietnam experience’ in particular manifested these tropes.